 After checking out the volcano, make your way over to the hot springs for a muddy bathing session.
 While the term “mud bath” may seem like quite the contradiction, it’s just one of those things that you have to do when you visit St. Lucia.
 The bathing pools are reputed to have therapeutic properties – so while your nose may not appreciate the smell, your skin will certainly love the healing volcanic minerals (just don’t forget to bring a towel like I did).

-Whether you choose to participate in the parade like I did, or opt to watch from the sidelines, Carnival is a bucket-list worthy experience.
+Whether you choose to participate in the parade like I did, or opt to watch from the sidelines, Carnival is a bucket-list worthy experience that gives you the opportunity to support a highly beloved local annual tradition.
 The parades are held every year in July on a Monday and Tuesday and they are preceded by a series of fun parties you can attend.
 Our recommendation is to arrive in St. Lucia no later than the Friday before the electrifying street parties so you can enjoy all of the events.
 Check out our article and video on Carnival in St. Lucia to learn more about this thrilling annual festival.

 5) CATAMARAN SAILING

 Ah, what a relaxing way to see the St. Lucian coastline.
 I chose a catamaran tour that enticed me with the words “rum punch included” in its description.
 Yep – that’s all I needed to read and I was sold.
 It definitely made the tour even more interesting!
 If you don’t get a chance to climb the Pitons, make sure you at least schedule some time to do a catamaran tour that will sail past them.
 It’s a view you can’t leave St. Lucia without seeing.